ianjamesburke/AI-context-docs/README.md

 # Contributing
 If you want to contribute simplified documentation or examples, please follow these guidelines:
-• Keep examples short and minimal.
+- keep the examples short and minimal
-• Use plain language and avoid unnecessary complexity.
+- use plain language and avoid unnecessary complexity
-• Ensure examples are well-tested and up-to-date.
+- ensure examples are well-tested and up-to-date